Pilot B Funding: Geriatrics and Age-Related Conditions

 • Geroscience diagnostics approaches

-• Early detection of frailty
+• Early detection of signs of frailty (e.g., weakness, exhaustion, weight/muscle loss)

 System Management and Administration